-In the case of blown and extruded polymer films (and many other manufacturing sectors in their own ways), when an issue crops up like inks not adhering properly to cleaned and treated plastic, defining the scope of the problem and delivering empirical evidence to the involved parties (e.g. vendors, quality team, production team, etc.) can be confounding if the data just isn't there.
+In the case of blown and extruded polymer films (and many other manufacturing sectors in their own ways), when an issue crops up, like inks not adhering properly to cleaned and treated plastic, defining the scope of the problem and delivering empirical evidence to the involved parties (e.g. vendors, quality team, production team, etc.) can be confounding if the data just isn't there.

-Collecting that data is the certainly the desire of manufacturers, but the tools available often leave them wanting.
+Collecting that data is certainly the desire of manufacturers, but the tools available often leave them wanting.
 When subjective and unrepeatable testing methods such as dyne ink and water break tests are the go-to for evaluating surface quality, it can be impossible to quantitatively prove what is happening across the entire surface of the material.
 For large, flat surfaces like those handled by film processors and printers, consistency from one edge to the other is vital.
-There are times when an entire roll of film might be contaminated or just certain areas that are impossible to predict until you go to print and the inks that were adhering just fine yesterday seem to have intermittent failures today.
-This can leave manufacturers feeling very uncertain about how to proceed and can often lead to costly downtime and sending low-quality product out the door.
+There are times when an entire roll of the film might be contaminated or just certain areas that are impossible to predict until you go to print, and the inks that were adhering just fine yesterday seem to have intermittent failures today.
+This can leave manufacturers feeling very uncertain about how to proceed and can often lead to costly downtime and sending low-quality products out the door.

 The best way to fight this uncertainty is with cold, hard data.
 Being able to diagnose the issue quickly and with accurate, objective information means manufacturers can communicate effectively about how to address the problem.
-This is also true for manufacturers who are not necessarily experiencing new issues but just want to improve their bonding, printing or sealing processes.
+This is also true for manufacturers who are not necessarily experiencing new issues but just want to improve their bonding, printing, or sealing processes.